eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

     listens for clients discovery information."
     :ref:`DiscoverySettings <DS_DiscoverySettings>`, "
     It is a member of the above |BuiltinAttributes-api| structure. |br|
-    Allows to specify some mandatory and optional Discovery Service settings such as |br|
+    Allows to specify some mandatory and optional Discovery Server settings such as |br|
     whether the DomainParticipant is a client or a server, the list of servers it is linked to, |br|
     the client-ping, and the server-match frequencies."